Want a cool college degree? Considering college, but you’re not sure what career to aim for?

 The University of North Texas offers a degree in Decision Sciences.

+Yes, decision making can be a cool college degree.
 According to the college it’s “the discipline that integrates functional business fields with analytical concepts and modeling, process improvement and computer based quantitative tools to make critical decisions; thus enhancing complex decision making processes and decision support.”